SarahB949/trainer-quotes-analysis/README.md

 ## How it works

-The pipeline follows a classic **ETL pattern**:
+The pipeline follows a classic ETL pattern:

-- **Extract** — collects quotes automatically across all pages of the source website using `requests` and `BeautifulSoup`
+- Extract — collects quotes automatically across all pages of the source website using `requests` and `BeautifulSoup`
-- **Transform** — passes each quote through a rule-based binary classifier that checks for relevant tags, empowerment keywords, and filters out anything too generic
+- Transform — passes each quote through a rule-based binary classifier that checks for relevant tags, empowerment keywords, and filters out anything too generic
-- **Load** — exports the filtered, analysis-ready dataset to CSV
+- Load — exports the filtered, analysis-ready dataset to CSV

-The classifier is **deterministic** — every decision is traceable back to an explicit rule, making it fully transparent and easy to adjust.
+The classifier is deterministic — every decision is traceable back to an explicit rule, making it fully transparent and easy to adjust.

 ---